tkugelberg/SymconSonos/README.md

        If this flag is set, the grouping settings from IP-Symcon will be set in Sonos, if they differ.
        If this Flag is not set, the grouping information in IP-Symcon will be updated if Sonos settings differ.
      - Enable Mute Control:<br>
-       If this flag is set, the function SNS_SetMute(<InstanceID>) is enabled and a variable "Mute" is added.
+       If this flag is set, the function SNS_SetMute(InstanceID, mute) is enabled and a variable "Mute" is added.
      - Enable Loudness Control:<br>
-       If this flag is set, the function SNS_SetLoudness(<InstanceID>) is enabled and a variable "Loudness" is added.
+       If this flag is set, the function SNS_SetLoudness(InstanceID, loudness) is enabled and a variable "Loudness" is added.
      - Enable Bass Control:<br>
-       If this flag is set, the function SNS_SetBass(<InstanceID>) is enabled and a variable "Bass" is added.
+       If this flag is set, the function SNS_SetBass(InstanceID, bass) is enabled and a variable "Bass" is added.
      - Enable Treble Control:<br>
-       If this flag is set, the function SNS_SetTreble(<InstanceID>) is enabled and a variable "Treble" is added.
+       If this flag is set, the function SNS_SetTreble(InstanceID, treble) is enabled and a variable "Treble" is added.
+     - Enable Balance Control:<br>
+       If this flag is set, the function SNS_SetBalance(InstanceID, balance)  is enabled and a variable "Balance" is added.
      - Favorite Radio Station:<br>
        This selection defines which radio station is started when function SNS_SetRadioFavorite(<InstranceID>) is executed.
      - Stations in WebFront:<br>
        This is a comma separated list of Radio Stations which should appear as Buttion in WebFront.
 If it is set to "<all>", all are being displayed.

+## 4. background scripts
+When settig up a Sonos instance, two scripts are automatically created and started with a timer.<br>
+1. _updateStatus<br>
+This script is executed every 5 seconds.<br>
+It updates teh variables Voume, Mute, Loudness, Bass, Treble and Balance from the settings in Sonos, if the corresponding activation switches are set.<br>
+In addition the Parameters Status, Radio and NowPlaying are filled.
+For Group Coordinators the group volume is set.

+2. _updateGrouping<br>
+This script is executed every 300 seconds.<br>
+It ensures that all RINCON values are set.
+It updates the group settings either in Sonos or in IP-Symcon.

-## 4. functional reference
+## 5. functional reference

 ```php
 SNS_ChangeGroupVolume(integer $InstanceID, integer $increment)